 What Causes Runtime Error 3125 Is Not a Valid Name in MS Access?

 Runtime bugs in the Access are usually triggered by mismatched programs functioning simultaneously.
 Besides, they might occur due to corrupt system files or virus infection.
+Besides, I have mentioned a few factors that are responsible for the 3125 Access error:

 - Oversized database